 Alexander’s Hope is a nonpartisan, nonprofit organization aimed to spread awareness of organ donation, as well as, alleviate misconceptions related to organ donation.
 95 percent of Americans claim they support organ donation, yet only 54 percent of Americans are currently organ donors- a statistic that Alexander’s Hope aims to shrink drastically.
 Additionally, we at Alexander’s Hope are advocates for updating Washington State’s driver’s education curriculum in order to better include organ donation into the curriculum, with hopes to increase first time driver’s license recipients’ opt-in organ donation rates.
-Furthermore, Alexander’s Hope aims to eventually provide life-saving echocardiograms in Washington high schools, in order to test for any undiagnosed heart conditions in students which insurance would typically not cover.
+Furthermore, Alexander’s Hope works alongside The Nick of Time Foundation, to provide lifesaving cardiac tests (Electrocardiograms, and in some cases, Echocardiograms) to high school students while teaching them CPR and how to operate an AED.

 When my then, 19-year-old brother, Alexander, was in the hospital fighting for his life, my eyes were opened to the selfless act of organ donation and the dire need for more organs to become available for suffering individuals.
 I decided that more action should be taken to educate individuals on organ donation, encourage others to become organ donors, and alleviate any misconceptions regarding organ donation.
 Hence, Alexander’s Hope was created.

 Alexander’s Hope aims to help all those who were not as fortunate as Alexander and to give hope to those still waiting on the transplant list.
 Alexander has avoided death multiple times and got a second chance at life, and we at Alexander’s Hope believe everyone should get the opportunity for that second chance.